AnyFetch/developers.anyfetch.com/resources/hydraters.md

 ### eml.hydrater.anyfetch.com
 > [Source](https://github.com/AnyFetch/eml.hydrater.anyfetch.com)

-Retrieve data from eml files, hydrate mail data and save back the attachments as files on anyFetch.
+Retrieve data from eml files, hydrate mail data and save back the attachments as files on AnyFetch.

+Each attachment is added as a new document and goes through its own hydration chain.

+The creation date is always set to the time at which the email has been sent.

 * Input document type: `document`
 * Output document type: `email`
-* Force-reset creation date
 * Output metadata:
     - `to`
     - `from`